Our Clubs

 BPP is a student led club at UBC and is committed to informing students about the disciplines of Biochemistry, Pharmacology and Physiology, all of which are the fundamental basis of medicine.
 Throughout the school year, BPP hosts different events and mentorship programs to aid with informing current and prospective students in these majors.
 These events often focus on educating students about co-op and research opportunities, academics, as well as continuing to professional schools such as medicine, dentistry etc. Finally, BPP also collaborates with other clubs and the faculty of science to help host multiple events such as Three Minute Thesis and Life Science Research Night.
 Find more information in bppubc.com

-The UBC Biological Sciences Society (BIOSOC) is a student-run organization that has been continuously growing for decades.
-What started as a small group of students looking to hold social events has become one of the largest science societies on campus.
-We strive to cater to the needs and desires of Biology students, offering numerous involvement opportunities in research, academics, and recreation.
-Our goal is to build a vibrant, supportive community here in UBC Biology.
+The UBC Biological Sciences Society (BIOSOC) is a student run organization that has been continuously growing for decades.
+What started as a small group of students who wanted to hold social events has become one of the largest science societies on campus.
+We always strive to provide resources to students in all years of their undergraduate studies that will further their education and career paths, while holding social events that will allow both students and staff a chance to meet outside a classroom setting.

 I have no blurb yet 🙁